 The Dictionary of Christianese is not yet a published book, so it’s reasonable to wonder how to cite it as a source.
 Until the book is published, you have really only one option: Cite it as a web page.

-Q: I’m a journalist or student who is researching Christianese.
+Q: I’m a journalist or student who is interested in Christianese.
 Can you help me?

 I would be happy to help you.
-I’ve given media interviews and also helped students with research projects.
+I’ve given media interviews to print and online magazines and also helped students with their research projects.
 My contact information is below.
 Let me know what you are looking for, and I’ll see what I can do for you.